salamoonderrepos/poicket-hytale/README.md

-# Hytale Plugin Template
+# Poicket

-A template for Hytale java plugins.
-Created by Up, and slightly modified by Kaupenjoe.
+Hytale mod for pocket dimensions.
+Built from template by Kaupenjoe.